sud0n1m/iamnotaprogrammer.com/_posts/2012-05-07-muscle-memory.markdown

 Anyone who programs a lot probably has keyboard shortcuts memorized.
 After a while, you don't think about it, it's just muscle memory.
 (This may not the technical term)

 I try to make as much as possible accessible by muscle memory.
 When I was a kid, telephone numbers went in there.
 Now, it's my atm code, passwords, which pocket I keep my wallet in, and even where I keep my metrocard in my wallet.

-The more you can make consistent and reliable, the less you have to think when getting stuff done.
+The more things in your life that are consistent and reliable, the less you have to think when getting stuff done.

 ## Hunt and click only